What Are Extracurricular Activities?

 Working hard and mastering new skills in a fun, relaxed — and sometimes competitive — setting allows you to be successful without the pressure of getting a good grade.
 Plus, once your confidence improves, you’ll be more open to taking risks in all aspects of your life, not just in Math Olympiads.

-Phew!
-That’s a lot of responsibility.
+With bigger aspirations, the road ahead can seem a bit intimidating.
+But that’s a reflection of your growth trajectory too!
 Each and every step will teach you a new skill you can use for the rest of your life.

 Participating in extracurricular activities exposes students to new people, including classmates, teachers, coaches, and community leaders.
 This allows students to build and maintain relationships, which can lead to valuable connections and opportunities in the future.

-If you want to major in chemistry, a UK university is more likely to accept you if you’ve joined a chemistry club, taken extra chemistry courses at your local university and volunteered in a lab.
+For example if you want to major in chemistry, a top US or UK university is more likely to accept you if you’ve joined a chemistry club, taken extra chemistry courses at your local university, and volunteered in a lab.